IDEA-Research/OSX/README.md

 * `RuntimeError: Subtraction, the '-' operator, with a bool tensor is not supported.
 If you are trying to invert a mask, use the '~' or 'logical_not()' operator instead.`: Go to [here](https://github.com/mks0601/I2L-MeshNet_RELEASE/issues/6#issuecomment-675152527)

 * `TypeError: startswith first arg must be bytes or a tuple of bytes, not str.`: Go to [here](https://github.com/mcfletch/pyopengl/issues/27).
-It seems that this solusion only works for RTX3090.
+It seems that this solution only works for RTX3090.
 If it works for V100 or A100 in your case, please tell me in the issue :)

 ### Acknowledgement